mrOranger/RxJs/README.md

       .catch((error) => showMessage(error));
 ```

 now our code seems prettier right?
 However, there are some things that can be improved, in fact, promise's error's does not allows us to handle multiple errors.
-Moreover, <u>we cannot stop the execution of a promise once it is triggered</u>, which is a serious lack in HTTP calls that require extra resources.
+Moreover, <u>we cannot stop the execution of a promise once it has been triggered</u>, which is a serious lack in HTTP calls that require extra resources.

-Therefore, we need a new paradigm to handle asynchronous code, focusing on pure functions and whose execution sequence can be defined by the programmer like in synchronous code.
-The **reactive paradigm** can help us, because it focuses on merging asynchronous executions with **functional paradigm** elements, allowing us to deal code like a data flow where pure functions are used to define each step of the flow.
+Therefore, we need a new paradigm to handle asynchronous code, focusing on pure functions and whose execution sequence can be defined by the programmer like in synchronous code. **Reactive Programming** can help us, because it focuses on merging asynchronous executions using **Functional Programming** elements, allowing us to deal code like a data flow where pure functions are used to define each step of the flow.

 ## RxJs Library

-RxJs is the acronyms for **Reactive Extension for JavaScript**, is a useful library based on functional and reactive programming paradigm, focusing on threating data as an unique flow to be consumed, known as **stream**.
+RxJs is the acronyms for **Reactive Extension for JavaScript**, is a useful library based on functional and reactive programming paradigm, focusing on threating data as an unique flow to be consumed, known as **Stream**.
 Moreover, RxJs uses well known patterns like **Observer** and **Iterator**.

 The first and most important step is switching our mindset from the classic imperative approach to the reactive one, let's consider the following example: